 WORKS IN PROGRESS*

-One might at first think that, when confronted by resistance, the socially powerful have three main options – to engage (e.g. in a dialogue), to push back (e.g. to try to coercively end resistance), or to ignore (e.g. to recognize the demands but simply refuse to do anything about them).
+One might at first think that, when confronted by resistance, the socially powerful have three main options – to directly engage (e.g. in a dialogue), to push back (e.g. to try to coercively end resistance), or to ignore (e.g. to recognize the demands but simply refuse to do anything about them).
 But, the socially powerful have available to them a collection of craftier, more subtle responses.
 I argue that the socially powerful can manufacture opposition.
-Manufactured opposition works by creating the appearance of justifiable reasons to oppose resistance, either through manipulating the public so that they come to view the target of resistance differently than the resisters intended, or through undermining the credibility of those engaged in resistance.
-Manufacturing opposition is a move open to the socially powerful when there are not credible reasons to oppose resistance movements and when other means are inadequate to weakening these movements.
+Manufactured opposition undermines resistance movements by creating the appearance that there are justifiable reasons to oppose a particular movement, either through manipulating the public so that they come to view the target of resistance differently than the resisters intended, or through undermining the credibility of those engaged in resistance.
+Manufacturing opposition is a move open to the socially powerful when other means are inadequate to weakening these movements.

 TITLE REMOVED (UNDER REVIEW)